The Natural Edge Mystique

 Creating the Mirror Opening

 Center your mirror dimensions on the slab, marking the cutout with painter’s tape.
 The opening should be 1/4 inch smaller in each dimension than the mirror itself, creating a 1/8-inch ledge for mirror support.
+Take your time with the layout — once you start cutting, there’s no putting material back.

 Drill relief holes at each corner, then connect them with a jigsaw equipped with a fine-tooth blade.
 Cut slowly to minimize tearout, staying 1/16 inch inside your line.
 Clean up to the final dimension with a router and straight bit riding against a clamped straightedge.
+This two-step approach — rough cut then route to final size — gives you way cleaner edges than trying to jigsaw right to the line.

 Flattening and Finishing